-Hirschman trail is a 4 mile moderately trafficked out and back trail located near Nevada City, CA that features a great forest setting and is good for all skill levels.
+Hirschman trail is a 4 mile moderately trafficked out and back trail located near Nevada City, California that features a great forest setting and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash